1964-65 Philadelphia 76ers Roster

 The Philadelphia 76ers of the National Basketball Association ended the 1964-65 season with a record of 40 wins and 40 losses, finishing third in the NBA's Eastern Division.
 The team compiled a postseason mark of 6-5.

-The 76ers scored 9,003 points and yielded 9,015.
-Hal Greer scored a team-leading 1,413 points for Philadelphia, while Luke Jackson contributed 980 rebounds.
+Philadelphia scored 9,003 points and yielded 9,015.
+Hal Greer scored a team-leading 1,413 points for the 76ers, while Luke Jackson contributed 980 rebounds.
 Hal Greer dished out 313 assists for the squad.

 Dolph Schayes coached the team.
 The 1964-65 Philadelphia 76ers lost in the division finals.